Charter School FAQ Section 6Frequently asked questions regarding charter school testing and accountability.

 Students are also required to take formative assessments given by their teachers or school site.
 A formative assessment is a deliberate process used by teachers with students during instruction that provides actionable feedback that is used to adjust teaching and learning strategies to improve students’ attainment of learning targets and goals.
 Formative assessment is a process, not a test.
 More information regarding these assessments is available at Formative Assessment and Tools for Teachers FAQs.

 California also requires that students participate in the annual physical fitness assessments.
-More information can be found on The California Physical Fitness Test and FITNESSGRAM (PDF).
+More information can be found at Physical Fitness Testing.